XBTUSD Chart by TradingView

 Developed initially as an open source project by coder Robert Szeleney, SkyOS was based on concepts gleaned from other platforms but didn't originally borrow their code.

 That said, a few components are based on other packages – there's no sense, for example, developing an entirely new compiler when GCC already exists, and the SkyFS filesystem is forked from OpenBFS.
-Later in its life, Szeleney appears to have experimented with a version of SkyOS built on top of a Linux kernel in an attempt to help with driver compatibility.

 The source was closed midway through its life, and Szeleney continued development based on feedback from a popular (paid) public beta program.
 Unfortunately the struggle to keep up with ever-diversifying computing standards became too much for the lone coder, and development was halted in 2009, with the most recent beta made publicly available in 2013.
 It's obviously incomplete, and not suitable for any kind of business environment, but as a curio to run within a VM it's very interesting.